Document type

 Where else are you going to read about Shikoku director Shunichi Nagasaki's romantic hospital drama Nurse Call (1993), or Kenki Segusa's botched attempt at remaking Rashomon for the MTV generation, Misty (1997)?
 Ever wondered how Shinji Aoyama cut his teeth in film-making prior to Eureka?
 Want to know what veterans such as Kei Kumai, Kon Ichikawa or Koji Wakamatsu have been up to in their twilight years?
 Well look no further.
 Dotted around you'll also see reviews of more familiar titles, such as Hideo Nakata's first two Ring films, the latest Godzilla and Gamera films, the entire Kitano oeuvre, and Akira Kurosawa's last gasps, Dreams (1990), Rhapsody in August (1991) and Madadayo (1993).
 As if this wasn't enough, a string of comprehensive essays and profiles fill the first hundred pages, giving the lowdown on the key developments in the industry during the decade's latest cinematic renaissance, articles on major players such as Akira Kurosawa, Juzo 'Tampopo' Itami and Shunji 'Swallowtail Butterfly' Iwai, as well as interviews with directors who deserve to be far better known to the rest of the world such as Jun Ichikawa and Makoto Shinozaki.

-It's true, you may not get the opportunity to see a lot of these films, but I can guarantee if you look hard enough, you'll be surprised at home many of them show up in films festivals, Hong Kong VCD releases and embassy screenings.
-In any measure, Schilling's book at least lets you know what's out there as well as providing comprehensive cast lists, running times and both English and Japanese titles, and his in-depth reviews are written in an enlightening and entertaining enough manner to make for worthwhile reading in their own right, even if you don't agree with all of them all.
+It's true, you may not get the opportunity to see a lot of these films, but I can guarantee if you look hard enough, you'll be surprised at home many of them show up in films festivals, English-subbed Asian DVD releases and embassy screenings.
+In any measure, Schilling's book at least lets you know what's out there as well as providing comprehensive cast lists, running times and both English and Japanese titles, and his in-depth reviews are written in an enlightening and entertaining enough manner to make for worthwhile reading in their own right, even if you don't agree with all of them.

 Aside from a couple of minor quibbles (there a couple of typos, and a few more pages of photos wouldn't have gone amiss), the books only conceivable weakness is that it only covers the period from 1989-99, though this is hardly a criticism, because it does so in such a thorough manner that, either as a reference or introduction, Contemporary Japanese Cinema is a worthy addition to anyone's bookshelf.